ianthehenry/httprintf/README.md

 If it invokes a handler that returns a non-zero exit code, chaos will reign.

 It won't currently send anything else to the script.
 Want to do something based on HTTP headers, or the request body?
-It's coming soon, but it isn't supported yet.
+You probably want to use something real.

-`http-handler` makes no attempt to protect against escaping the directory from which it's invoke. `GET /../../passwords.txt` will work just fine.
+`http-handler` makes no attempt to protect against escaping the directory from which it's invoked. `GET /../../passwords.txt` will work just fine.
 This is by design.
 You could attempt to sanitize the path in your handler script, but if you're using `http-handler` for anything but local development you're doing it wrong.

 ### Examples